-A firearm-related injury is defined as a gunshot wound or penetrating injury from a weapon that uses a powder charge to fire a projectile.
-These gunshot injuries stem from handguns, rifles, and shotguns, according to the National Institutes of Health.
+Basically, a gunshot wound is physical trauma caused by a firearm.
+The National Institutes of Health (NIH) defines a firearm-related injury as “a gunshot wound or penetrating injury from a weapon that uses a powder charge to fire a projectile.”
+These gunshot injuries stem from handguns, rifles, and shotguns.

 Entrance and exit wounds are often caused by an individual being shot by someone with a firearm.
 A bullet enters the body and then exits through another area of the body, leaving entrance and exit wounds.

 According to Explore Forensics, in some cases, the entrance and exit wounds are clean, and the bullet travels through the body and causes only superficial damage.
 However, the overall wounding pattern is often based on how close the assailant is to the victim, the type of weapon, and the number of rounds fired from the weapon.

 If the bullet hits a bone, the bone may break into pieces, or the bullet may ricochet and take a different path, according to the National Institutes of Health.